 The list is still growing

-As it becomes less taboo for us as a society to start talking about our gender identities, more are coming to light.
+As it becomes less taboo for us as a society to start talking about our gender identities and expressing our true selves, more are coming to light.
 This is by no means an exhaustive list, and I’ll be adding more to it as I learn more.

-You can help.
-Know of any gender identities that are missing from this list?
+Is a gender identity label that resonates with you missing from this list?
 Let me know in the comments.